Published on Saturday April 25th, 2020 by Afrocks

 The afro hair and beauty movement wouldn’t be what it is today without the passionate individuals creating amazing Afro Caribbean hair products and spreading the message about natural hair and black beauty.
 Here we’ve compiled a list of the UK hair and beauty founders that we think to deserve some recognition.

-PS: All information written below have been found online and are available to everybody.
+PS: All information written below has been found online and is available to everybody.

 Rachael Corson & Joycelyn Mate, Afrocenchix

 They’ve been in the business for 8 years now but made big noise this year when they won the Best Natural Hair Brand in 2018 BBFA Awards with their vegan, botanical and fair-trade hair care brand Afrocenchix.
 They also contributed in raising awareness and opening the debate about lack of funding for black businesses by launching their crowdfunding campaign in May.

 We recently published a fun interview of Joycelyn and Rachael on our blog.
 Check it out!

 Klerissa McDonald, Curly By Nature

 Klerissa is founder and CEO of natural hair care brand Curly By Nature.
 She decided to create her hair care brand whilst she was on maternity leave, after having witnessed damages caused by heat and chemicals during her hairdressing career at various salons in London.
 She’s now a certified advanced haircare product developer and run her own hair clinic in North London.